 How a Painful and Traumatic Health Threat Forced Me To Travel More

-Everyone has their own stories why people pursue traveling.
+Everyone has their own stories about why people pursue traveling.
 Some people travel to find themselves, some just got out of school to take a break and pursue travel, some just quit their job and took several months of sabbatical, some just had a broken relationship and needed to escape for a while and a lot more reasons only an individual can tell.

 I have lots of reasons why I decided to travel – from a broken relationship, of finding oneself, but one reason that weighed a lot to let me travel more was that of an unexpected health threat.

 It was early August 2014 when we went to Camiguin with mom, sister, and friends.
 After a few weeks, I needed to see a doctor for an annual breast check-up.
-Actually, I was seeing three doctors that time for another opinion until the second doctor recommended me a specialist.
+Actually, I was seeing three doctors at that time for another opinion until the second doctor recommended me a specialist.
 I even asked my mom to accompany me.

-Was able to see a breast specialist, a surgeon – after a few minutes of observation she recommended that I needed to undergo biopsy – to remove the breast lump.
+Was able to see a breast specialist, a surgeon – after a few minutes of observation, she recommended that I needed to undergo a biopsy – to remove the breast lump.
 Worried about the money since I don’t have the amount to schedule for the procedure right away.
-I asked the doctor if it was okay to delay for few months since I had scheduled a trip to Hong Kong last October 2014.
+I asked the doctor if it was okay to delay for a few months since I had scheduled a trip to Hong Kong last October 2014.
 She told me to have the procedure ASAP or it could get worse.
 To think I was working night shift before and I guess it added the stress.
-I told the doctor that I need to save money to reach the amount after pay day.
+I told the doctor that I need to save money to reach the amount after payday.
 The procedure made me scared and freaked out of the scar and having a bad shape on one of my breasts.
 Who doesn’t want a good pair of boobs, eh?

 Related Article: How Travel Improves My Life

 I told this situation to an online friend whom I never had the chance to see in person.
 He is happily married and a father to a son.
 He understood my situation, how hardworking I am as a person that he even offered to pay for the procedure.
-So touched of the idea that I told him I would pay him in return.
+So touched with the idea that I told him I would pay him in return.
 I told my mom about it and we scheduled for a procedure after two days I got the money that was August 27.

 I’ve never been hospitalized before, except the day when I was born from a hospital.
 I was really nervous because I never had any major illnesses that needed me to be confined.
 Although I was an outpatient, never been in my life I would have experienced being cut with a scalpel.
 First time inside the surgery room wearing that hospital gown, it was really weird.

 I was on the operating table while the doctor injected anesthesia on my right breast.
 During the procedure, I was wide awake while listening to the doctor and her assistant.
 I was able to have a little talk for a few seconds.
-My right breast felt so numb like it was a rubber while the doctor was cutting and opening the skin.
+My right breast felt so numb like it was rubber while the doctor was cutting and opening the skin.